 Failure to report hazing is a Class B misdemeanor.
 If the act which the person failed to report resulted in death or great bodily harm, the offense is a Class A misdemeanor.
 "It is an affirmative defense to a charge of failure to report hazing under this Section that the person who personally observed the act had a reasonable apprehension that timely action to stop the act would result in the imminent infliction of death, great bodily harm, permanent disfigurement, or permanent disability to that person or another in retaliation for reporting.
 Nothing in this Act shall be construed to allow prosecution of a person who personally observes the act of hazing and assists with an investigation and any subsequent prosecution of the offender."
 SPC defines hazing as any humiliating or dangerous activity expected of a student to belong to a group, regardless of their willingness to participate.
-Some practices may include: tattooing, piercing, head-shaving, branding, sleep deprivation, physical punishment (paddling and "red-bellying"), "kidnapping," consuming unreasonable/unacceptable foods or beverages, being deprived of personal hygiene and/or inappropriate sexual behavior.
+Some practices associated with hazing carry the potential for serious bodily harm or even death.
+These practices may include: tattooing, piercing, head-shaving, branding, sleep deprivation, physical punishment (paddling and "redbellying"), "kidnapping," consuming unreasonable/unacceptable foods or beverages, being deprived of personal hygiene and/or inappropriate sexual behavior.